 Have children choose a letter card or cutout.
 Talk about how the letter looks and sounds.

-Depending on your child’s level of development, challenge them to find things around the house that have that letter printed on them OR objects that begin with that letter’s sound.
+Depending on children’s level of development, challenge them to find things around the house that have that letter printed on them or objects that begin with that letter’s sound.

 9. Fish for Letters

 Magnetic letter fishing games may be purchased or made with paper, magnets, paper clips, dowels, and string.

 Name or pick a letter, focusing on how it looks and/or sounds.
 Kids then “fish” for the matching letters from the “pond.”

 They can also just fish for a random letter and then name it once it is “caught.”

 You can also use a version of this game later on, when children are learning to match upper and lowercase letters.

 10. Play Musical Chairs with Letters